The Best Arizona Motorcycle Rides to Try Right Now

 Lupton to Holbrook

-Begin your Route 66 motorcycle tour—a smooth, straight, fast ride along I-40—at the Painted Cliffs Welcome Center in Lupton, on Arizona's eastern border.
-As you head west, detour to Petrified Forest National Park (park admission costs $20 per motorcycle) to see 200-million-year-old fossils, then continue past the striped desert vistas of Arizona's postcard-perfect Painted Desert.
+Begin your Route 66 motorcycle tour—a smooth, straight, fast ride along I-40—at the Painted Cliffs Welcome Center in Lupton, on Arizona's eastern border (about 2 ½ hours west of Albuquerque, New Mexico, or 4 ½ hours northeast of Phoenix).
+As you head west, detour to Petrified Forest National Park to see 200-million-year-old fossils, then continue past the striped desert vistas of Arizona's postcard-perfect Painted Desert.

 Holbrook to Winslow

 Stop in Winslow, home of the celebrated Standin' on the Corner Park, to stretch your legs and grab a bite to eat.
-You don't need reservations for La Posada Hotel's Martini Lounge, an ideal place to indulge in the five-star Southwestern cuisine served at the hotel's famed Turquoise Room (reservations required).
+We recommend La Posada Hotel's Martini Lounge (no reservations necessary), a more relaxed place to indulge in the five-star Southwestern cuisine served at the hotel's famed Turquoise Room where reservations are required.

 Winslow to Flagstaff